 - Cross-Site Scripting (XSS): XSS attacks occur when malicious scripts are injected, generally in the form of a browser side script, into trusted websites.
 These can occur when a web application uses input from a user in the output it generates without first validating or encoding it.

 - Insecure Deserialization: Object and data structure related attacks where the attacker modifies application logic or achieves arbitrary remote code execution to change behavior during or after deserialization.

 - Using Components with Known Vulnerabilities: Components, such as libraries, frameworks, and other software modules, are often used in the development of web applications.
 Attackers finding security holes in these components can leave applications vulnerable to exploits.

 - Insufficient Logging & Monitoring: Insufficient logging and monitoring, coupled with missing or ineffective integration with incident response, allows attackers to compromise systems further, maintain persistence, pivot to more systems, and tamper, extract or destroy data.

-OWASP, Verizon, and many other organizations have done remarkable work in collecting and analyzing data on cyber threats, vulnerabilities, and attacks.
+OWASP, Verizon, and many other organizations have done remarkable work in collecting and analyzing data on cyber threats, vulnerabilities and attacks.
 However, when it comes to application security there is no one-size-fits-all solution.
-Each organization is unique, and so are the threat actors for that organization, its goals, and the impact of any breach.
+Each organization is unique, and so are the threat actors for that organization, their goals, and the impact of any breach.
 If a public interest organization uses a content management system (CMS) for public information and a health system uses that same CMS for sensitive health records, a vulnerability in the CMS software will result in very different risk exposure and business impact for each organization.
 It is critical to understand the risk to an organization based on applicable threat agents and business impact.